-The CBC programme will scrutinize each project approved for funding whether it contradicts the principles described here.
-The EU Charter of Fundamental Rights remains the main principle promoting and ensuring equality and inclusiveness across Europe.
+The programme will scrutinize each project whether it contradicts the principles described here.
+The EU Charter of Fundamental Rights remains the main principle promoting equality and inclusiveness across Europe.
 The MA will seek to ensure gender balance in the composition of JMC, as well as it will require from project promoters to adhere to EU Charter and provide evidence for that.
-The MA will take any possible action throughout the preparation, implementation, monitoring, reporting and evaluation of the CBC programme to positively influence poverty eradication, social exclusion and any form of inequality and discrimination by promoting social inclusion and encompassing the principles and objectives of the EU Charter.
-All supported project activities, regardless of their sectoral focus, must contribute to the achievement of at least one of the selected 7 Sustainable Development Goals (SDGs) that are most likely to be tackled by the programme.
+The MA will take any possible action to positively influence poverty eradication, social exclusion, inequality and discrimination by promoting social inclusion and encompassing the principles and objectives of the EU Charter and ensuring the respect for the principles of gender equality, non-discrimination and accessibility through the preparation, implementation, monitoring, reporting and evaluation of the programme.
+All supported project activities, regardless of their sectoral focus, must contribute to the achievement of at least one of the selected 7Sustainable Development Goals (SDGs) that are most likely to be tackled by the programme.
 These SDGs are: (7) Affordable and Clean Energy, (8) Decent Work and Economic Growth, (9) Industry, Innovation and Infrastructure, (10) Reduced inequalities, (12) Responsible Consumption and Production, (13) Climate Action, (15) Life On Land.
+Selection of projects as to how they contribute to the sustainable development as set out in Article 11 of the TFEU, taking into account the UN Sustainable Development Goals, the Paris Agreement and the "Do No Significant Harm" principle, is ensured through the JEMS application form which will be used for all POs.
+Furthermore, to ensure maximum adherence to the principles and targets of the Green Deal, each project supported by the programme, should have gone a positive DNSH (Do No Significant Harm (DNSH) Principle) assessment during the selection process, based on the programme analysis for compliance with the DNSH principle.